 According to the report, increased coding levels were one of the strongest reasons why practices were able to save money, accounting for anywhere between $3,040 and $41,711 per FTE provider.
 With new tools to report medical conditions, these practices not only had new resources for promoting improved clinical outcomes, but also the tools to make revenue cycle management and medical billing services more simple.

 Higher levels of efficiency were also listed as a major driver of savings in the UCSF study.
 Practices that adopted EHRs were able to cut back on administrative costs, and for some, this accounted for up to $42,500 per FTE provider each year.
 Some practices also saw an increase in the number of patient visits as a result of new efficiencies, which in turn produced higher levels of revenue.

-The U.S. Department of Health and Human Services reported that implementation of EHR platforms do require an adjustment period, but that overtime these are paid back in full.
-There are also Meaningful Use incentives available for practices that can help cover some of the initial costs associated with bringing a new technology into the fold, and for the time being, Tech Target stated that these sort of reimbursement payments will continue to be available.
+The U.S. Department of Health and Human Services reported that implementation of EHR platforms does require an adjustment period, but that over time these are paid back in full.
+There are also Meaningful Use incentives available for practices that can help cover some of the initial costs associated with bringing new technology into the fold, and for the time being, Tech Target stated that these sort of reimbursement payments will continue to be available.
 For practices that qualify for MU financial aid, the savings associated with EHR are even more significant.

 According to Healthcare IT News, the financial return on investment is only half the story when it comes to highlighting the benefits related to EHR adoption.
 The right software gives your medical and administrative teams the tools to better identify problems related to health as well as in billing or resource allocation.
 Advanced analytic analysis may make it possible to highlight areas of concern or means of improvement.